-Truck accidents can be very serious.
-There are many different types of trucks on Georgia roads—including 18-wheelers and semi trucks—and most of them are huge.
+Truck accidents can be severe.
 Even pickup trucks can do a lot of damage when colliding with a car or other passenger vehicle.
-That’s why it’s crucial to protect yourself as much as possible after a truck accident.
+That’s why it’s crucial to protect yourself by knowing what to do after a truck accident.

 By “protect yourself,” we mean physically and legally.
 Besides getting medical treatment, you’ll need to ensure the at-fault person is held responsible for your financial losses.
 If you didn’t cause the truck accident, you should not have to pay for any costs of the accident.
-The driver at fault for the collision is legally liable for all damages, including the treatment of injuries and vehicle damage, that result.
+The driver at fault for the collision is legally liable for all damages.

 to find a John Foy office near you